vPlien/wrtng/README.md

 # wrtng

 ### ~/. reason for making this
+The reason I'm creating wrtng is to have a program on the command line for my notes, todo and blogs.
-wrtng is intended for my own personal use as a note taking, to do and blog writing CLI script.
-I strongly enjoyed using jrnl but found it not really portable enough when working with servers and syncing with git didn't go as smooth as I wanted to.
-When looking into ways to make my own I found did.txt and this gave me a starting point to start writing my own solution.
+I enjoyed using jrnl but wanted something easier to install and sync with git, when looking for more information I found did.txt and this gave me a starting point to create my own solution.

 ### ~/. functionality
 - [x] editing in vim